MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 Depending on your setup, those two numbers could actually be different.
 For example, in some organizations dialing 1-425-555-1297 routes your call to an Exchange Auto Attendant.
 Conversely, dialing just the extension (51297) or using Skype for Business to dial the number 1-425-555-1297 extension 51297 will route your call directly to the user.

+> [!NOTE]
+> Using this parameter for Microsoft Teams users will be deprecated.
+Please start using the new cmdlet [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) to use the phone number for Direct Routing users.

 ```yaml
 Type: String